 The reason we’re making numerous trips to café and dessert bar Fluffed: the Pooh Bear’s Favourite.
-Priced at RM18, this waffle is the reason for many sweet dreams – waffles that are crispy on the outside and warm and fluffy inside, topped with housemade ice cream and gorgeous combinations of toppings, based on your pick from the menu.
+This waffle is the reason for many sweet dreams – waffles that are crispy on the outside and warm and fluffy inside, topped with housemade ice cream and gorgeous combinations of toppings, based on your pick from the menu.
 Don't forget to try their cakes too, really.

 No café has surpassed owner Cheng’s perfect grasp of using local fruits in desserts.
 She’s constantly outdoing herself, churning out the fluffiest cempedak cake we’ve tasted so far as well as the elusive, seasonal mangosteen cake.
 If you think the much-imitated Valrhona chocolate cake cannot be improved upon, Swich’s version is a thing of dark beauty: indulgent and moist in a single bite.
 If your first date was sweet, unforgettable and awash with sudden rushes of giddiness, that’s how we also feel about this Swich bestseller.